-- In 2016, we released Improving Early Literacy in Colorado: Realizing the Promise of the READ Act which outlines specific recommendations to the Colorado Department of Education and the State Board of Education on how to improve early literacy in our state and support educators teaching young readers.
-We have been working to implement those recommendations.
+- In 2016, Stand released Improving Early Literacy in Colorado: Realizing the Promise of the READ Act which outlines specific recommendations to the Colorado Department of Education and the State Board of Education on how to improve early literacy in our state and support educators teaching young readers.

-- Great Schools in Far Northeast Denver: In 2010, we led a campaign in Far Northeast Denver to call for DPS to address low-performing schools in this part of the city.
+- In 2010, we led a campaign in Far Northeast Denver to call for DPS to address low-performing schools in this part of the city.
 We built community demand to turn around six of the state’s lowest performing schools in Far Northeast Denver.

-- Sustainable Funding in Denver and Aurora: We secured sustainable funding for facilities, high-quality early childhood education programs, classroom technology, and more for Denver Public Schools by helping pass a bond and mill levy.
+- Stand secured sustainable funding for facilities, high-quality early childhood education programs, classroom technology, and more for Denver Public Schools by helping pass a bond and mill levy.
 We also helped pass a mill levy to provide more Aurora Public Schools students with great teachers, technology, and more rigorous educational programs.

 - Stand members endorsed education champions during the 2009, 2011, 2013, 2015, and 2016 Denver school board races.

 - Read more about our work in 2016 and what we accomplished thanks to the tireless support of our parents, teachers, partners, and supporters in the Stand for Children 2016 Annual Report.